CU-ADCL/SURI/_includes/research.md

 ### 1. Integer Linear Program
-The base integer linear programming approach aims to judiciously allocate sensors to space objects in a manner where the severity of the worst-case scenario is minimized.
+The base integer linear programming approach aims to allocate sensors to space objects over a fixed period, maximizing the minimum observation count across all satellites.
+This ensures a fair distribution of observations, minimizing the disparity in how often each satellite is observed.
+By doing so, the approach satisfies the catalog maintenance objective for SDA.

 Formally, the ILP is given by
 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>